Skip to main content

 1. Open the file /src-impl/api/ordapi/operations/GetOrdersForCustomerApi.ts

-You will see that the file contains an auto-generated stub with a more or less empty getOrdersForCustomer() function that you need to fill with code to implement the actual functionality.
-The only content of that block is commented out sample code for some often-used functionality aimed at serving as a template for what you might want to do.
+You will see that the file contains an auto-generated stub with two more or less empty functions.
+The only content inside the functions is commented out sample code for some often-used functionality aimed at serving as a template for what you might want to do.

 /**